isotopp/isotopp.github.io/_posts/2021-09-09-mysql-two-kinds-of-compression.md

 # Table Compression

-[Table Compression]|(https://dev.mysql.com/doc/refman/8.0/en/innodb-table-compression.html) is available in MySQL 5.1 and newer.
+[Table Compression](https://dev.mysql.com/doc/refman/8.0/en/innodb-table-compression.html) is available in MySQL 5.1 and newer.
 It is used by setting an InnoDB table up with `ROW_FORMAT=COMPRESSED KEY_BLOCK_SIZE=8` or similar, for even smaller key block sizes.
 A lot of status tables in `INFORMATION_SCHEMA.%CMP%` are available to monitor it.

-Table compression creates smaller pages (in the size you specify with `KEY_BLOCL_SIZE`), and loads and stores compressed pages of this smaller size from and to the buffer pool.
+Table compression creates smaller pages (in the size you specify with `KEY_BLOCK_SIZE`), and loads and stores compressed pages of this smaller size from and to the buffer pool.
 On load, a second uncompressed page in the buffer pool is allocated, and the data is uncompressed and put into this secondary page to work with.

 On write, the modified uncompressed page is recompressed and put back into the compressed buffer pool page.
 As this happens on write and not on checkpoint, this is not ideal for tables that are written to a lot.
-Compression and uncompression happen in the Query thread, that is, the thread of your connection.
+Compression and uncompression happen in the Query thread, that is, the thread of your connection, and therefore single-threaded.

 If buffer pool space it tight, uncompressed pages can be evicted, and recreated as needed by decompressing them again.